 Let’s go outside!
 Here’s your diaper bag check list.

-If you are traveling or going out for a short trip to the neighborhood, you need to make sure you have enough formula.
-A lifesaver is a formula container in which you can pre-measure the formula.
+If you are traveling or going out for a short trip to the neighborhood, you would want to make sure you have enough formula.
+A lifesaver can be a formula container in which you can pre-measure the formula.
 Also, a special bottle warmer in which you can bring boiling water.
 With these two items, you can make a formula bottle anywhere you go.

 Diapers + wipes